Facts on what germicidal UVC gadgets are, how they work, and their possible hazards

 Virologist George Johnson says that UVC radiation is a proven way to reduce the spread of harmful bacteria.
 For decades, UVC radiation has effectively been able to reduce the spread of bacteria, such as tuberculosis, in air, water, and nonporous surfaces.

 What are the practical uses of germicidal ultraviolet?

 UV technology is an approach to disinfection that does not include chemicals.
 Ultraviolet technology relies on electromagnetic radiation waves to produce germicidal effects and kill bacteria.
-The use of ultraviolet waves to do so makes the process simple, affordable and requires very minimal maintenance.
-UV purifiers utilize germicidal lamps that are designed and carefully calculated to produce a certain dosage of ultraviolet to be specific at least 16,000 microwatt seconds per square centimetre.
+The use of ultraviolet waves to do so makes the process simple, affordable, and requires very minimal maintenance.
+UV purifiers utilize germicidal lamps that are designed and carefully calculated to produce a certain dosage of ultraviolet to be specific at least 16,000 microwatt seconds per square centimeter.
 Many systems actually have a much higher dosage.
 The principle of design is based on a product of time and intensity.
 To be considered successful, a design must have a certain amount of time and intensity.

 Facts About UVC Light Disinfection

 The results of studies conducted by numerous independent laboratories and

 health facilities show that UVC light sanitation systems are very effective.
 What is their effectivity rate?
 Some studies show that this product is higher than 99% effective at terminating deadly and dangerous pathogens, including Ebola, C. difficile, HIV, MRSA, and CRE.
 A good UVC sanitation system is reliable and produces distinguished results whenever it is used.
 The reliability and effectiveness of UVC disinfectors are another reason that this technology is superior to other disinfection methods.